articles with #design strategy

 ROI

-It was tough times for me, being a designer and being employed at a company that defined its reasoning based on financial indications, like turnover, gross margin, return on investment, and so on.
-Eventually also you, as a designer, have to define your reasoning according to such parameters.
-Unavoidably the question on the ‘return on investment’ (ROI) will pop-up, like “What do I get back for every Euro I spent on design?
-Tell me, what’s actually the ROI of design?”
+It was a tough time for me, being a designer employed at a company whose reasoning was based on financial indicators, such as turnover, gross margin, return on investment, and so on.
+Eventually, you, as a designer, also have to define your reasoning according to such parameters.
+Unavoidably, the question of ‘return on investment’ (ROI) will pop up, like “What do I get back for every Euro I spend on, what’s actually the ROI of design?”
+Tell me!

 more…